elpato-dev/OSINT-compass/local_install.md

 # Local installation guide for OSINT-compass

-OSINT-compass needs [Python](https://www.python.org/downloads/) with [pip](https://pypi.org/project/pip/) and [NodeJS with npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to be installed
+OSINT-compass needs [Python](https://www.python.org/downloads/) with [pip](https://pypi.org/project/pip/) and [NodeJS with npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to be installed.

 ## Setting up a postgres database and telegram bot